cerner/terra-graphs/docs/controls/BubbleMultipleDataset.md

 ## Usage

-**Note: Bubble Muliple Dataset is limited to 7 datasets. any additional datasets will be ignored.**
+**Note: Bubble Multiple Dataset is limited to 7 datasets. any additional datasets will be ignored.**

 ### Structure